 Always wear sunscreen:

-Apply sunscreen often throughout the day if you work outdoors.
-Wear hats
+- Apply sunscreen often throughout the day if you work outdoors.
+Wear hats and protective clothing.

 Men's Medical Milestone Tests

 To keep your body as well-tuned as your beloved car, here are some health tune-ups you need.
 Take them seriously, and they can save you from future engine troubles.

 Age 50: Talk to your doctor about adding colorectal cancer screening and prostate cancer screening to your health tune-up list.